sensationmm/Dods-PIP/infrastructure-terraform/README.md

 # websites2020 deployment

-This repo manages deployment for the 2020 new websites environments and infrastructure.
+This directory manages deployment for the Dods Political intelligence platform and infrastructure.
 Centrally managed and self-documented deployment of new resources and apply CI/CD to the process.
 This allows for version controlled, immutable infrastructure.